-Americans do not intend to let the "Raptor" in the melee, especially "one on one".
-They prefer to use it as an interceptor at medium and long distances, where the F-22 units, using air reconnaissance data from control planes (E-3 "Sentry" or Boeing 737 AEW & C), should "shoot" the enemy from a long range.
-This is due to the fact that the F-22 aircraft is very expensive and embodies the prestige of the US Air Force and their “invincible” image.
-The loss of the F-22 in battle will simply destroy the concept of American military aviation as the best and most advanced in the world.
-Therefore, the “Raptor” will never be allowed into close combat, where much depends on the skill of the pilot and “military luck,” and not on the perfection of technology.
-In a real battle, the “Raptors” will operate in the passive mode of their radar systems and will evade close proximity with the enemy.
+The Americans do not intend to let the Raptor into close combat, let alone one-on-one.
+They prefer to use it as an interceptor at medium and long ranges, where F-22 units, using aerial reconnaissance data from control aircraft (E-3 Sentry or Boeing 737 AEW & C), must “shoot” the enemy from a long range.
+This is due to the fact that the F-22 is very expensive and embodies the prestige of the US Air Force and their "invincible" image.
+Losing an F-22 in action would destroy the notion of American military aviation as the best and most advanced in the world.
+Therefore, the Raptor will never be allowed into close combat, where much depends on the skill of the pilot and "military luck", and not on the perfection of technology.
+In real combat, the Raptors will operate in a passive mode of their radars and will evade close proximity to the enemy.
 So that the symbol of American superiority is not accidentally shot down.

 But at medium and long range - F-22 remains a very serious opponent.
 It has reduced visibility in some ranges of radio waves and in the infrared part of the optical spectrum.
 This makes it difficult not so much to detect it as to confidently seize this goal. weapons.
 It is capable of approaching the target of an attack at supersonic cruising speed, which reduces its time in the range of ground-based air defense systems and allows it to “escape” from enemy fighters.
 He has very sophisticated means of communication and an onboard reconnaissance-strike complex, which allows him to work on targets without his own unmasking radiation (in a passive mode).
 All this gives the F-22 advantages, but makes it only an element of American air reconnaissance and strike systems.
 An element with a fairly narrow function, but effective within the framework of the effectiveness of the complex itself.
 Separated from aerial reconnaissance and control assets, the Raptor loses a significant part of its advantages.